C4B-Solutions-Lab/SoftwareDevelopment-T-SQL/README.md

  -
  - due to some analysis there is NO 100% GUARANTEE to run the alghorithm from different sessions with EXACTLY THE SAME PARAMETERS without runtime throwing any errors.
  -
+ - following carried out tests proved that temporary tables cannot guarantee 100% accuracy of the output in some rare scenarios  <strong>[ UPDATE 2016-11-30 11:09:00 GMT +01:00 ]</strong>.
+ -
- - THEREFORE this version will include 2 procedures differing in types of tables used.
+ - THEREFORE this version will include 1 procedure using persistent tables.
 This solution is aiming to maintain the convention:
  -
-  - CONVERT_JSON_OBJECT_TO_SQL_TABLE_4 [using temporary tables]
+  - CONVERT_JSON_OBJECT_TO_SQL_TABLE_4 [ABANDONED]
   -
   - CONVERT_JSON_OBJECT_TO_SQL_TABLE_4_P [using persistent tables]
   -